mstephen19/nanolith/README.md

 In **Nanolith** there are two ways to communicate with workers.

-### Sending messages from the main thread to a service
+### Messaging between the main thread and a service

 On the [`Service`](#using-a-service) object, there are many methods present which allow for sending and receiving messages to the service worker.
 These methods are `service.sendMessage()`, `service.onMessage()`, and `service.offMessage()`.